taektay/ee106/docs/lab5.rst

 ROS Services: Request and Response
 ----------

-As seen in the previous labs, ROS Topics are used to stream data between ROS Nodes, to help in their communication and exchange of information to perform a more complex task.
-ROS Services represent also a way of communication within ROS Nodes, but they are mainly based on request and reply interactions.
+As seen in the previous labs, ROS Topics are used to stream data between ROS Nodes to help in their communication and exchange of information to perform a more complex task.
+ROS Services represent also a way of communication within ROS Nodes, but they are mainly based on request and response interactions.

 Specifically, a ROS Service is described by specific data fields, as a type of a ROS Topic, however, there is a distinction between request and response fields that use different parameters.
 For example, the `rospy_tutorials/AddTwoInts` is a ROS Service that has been created by ROS Python online tutorials to demonstrate the ROS service request of adding two different numbers.